Kim Kruckel, Executive Director

 Julia Frudden, Communications and Development Manager

-Julia Frudden joined the Child Care Law Center in 2016 as an Associate Project Manager.
-Her focus is on assisting families at risk of losing their child care subsidy and advocating for fair business and zoning laws for family child care homes.
+Julia Frudden first joined the Child Care Law Center as Project Manager in 2016.
+She focused on assisting families at risk of losing their affordable child care and advocating for fair business and zoning laws for family child care homes.
 As Communications and Development Manager, she is responsible for outreach efforts to promote awareness of issues and support progressive policy change for children and families.
-Previously in her career, Ms. Frudden taught first grade for four years in underserved communities in Denver and the Bay Area.
-She has experience working with youth in juvenile probation camps in Los Angeles.
-Additionally, Ms. Frudden spent a summer in Washington, D.C. as an education policy intern for Senator Tom Harkin of Iowa.
+Previously in her career, Ms. Frudden taught first grade in under-served communities in Denver and the Bay Area.
+She also has experience working with youth in juvenile probation camps in Los Angeles.
+Ms. Frudden interned in Washington, D.C. for Senator Tom Harkin of Iowa.
 She graduated from Pepperdine University with a degree in Political Science.